The Benefits of a Central AC Unit

 Air Filter

-Change your air filter frequently to ensure it is clean and enhance the efficiency of your air conditioning system.
-The frequency of change varies based on how often the AC runs, the amount of furry family members, and how much dust you collect in your home.
-A typical air filter should last between two weeks and one month during the cooler season.
+Change your air filter frequently to ensure that it is clean and enhance the performance of your air conditioning system.
+The frequency will vary based on how often the AC is running, the number of furry family members and how much dust your home collects.
+A typical air filter will last between two weeks and one month during the cooler season.

 Condensate Drain Line

-If the condensation drain line is blocked by algae, mold, snails, or bugs the line won’t flush out the water collected by your evaporator coil in cooling.
-This can cause a flooded home, water damage, and the development of mildew and mold.
-To prevent this from happening the float switch near the indoor evaporator will shut off the system when it senses that the drain line is blocked.
+If the line that drains condensation is blocked by algae, mold or snails the line won’t flush out the water that is collected by your evaporator coil during cooling.
+This can lead to a flooded basement, water damage in your home, and mold and mildew growth.
+The float switch on your indoor coil will shut off the system when it detects a clogged drain line.